|

 3rd French Civil Code renamed Code Napoléon in 1807

-6th (2010) Labor Day celebrated in the U.S., established in 1882 to honor
+5th (2022) Labor Day celebrated in the U.S., established in 1882 to honor work

-8th International Literacy Day established by the U.N. in 1965 and
+8th International Literacy Day established by the U.N. in 1965 and celebrated annually

-16th Mexican Independence Day celebrates Mexico's independence
+16th Mexican Independence Day celebrates Mexico's independence from Spain

-for submission to the states by the Constitutional Congress in 1787
+for submission to the States by the Constitutional Congress in 1787

 21st International Day of Peace established by the U.N. in 1981